💰

 Regardless of which trade you choose, there are proven strategies to maximise your income:

 Specialise — Niche skills command premium rates.
-EV charger installation, heritage restoration, and renewable energy are hot areas.
+EV charger installation, heritage restoration, renewable energy, coded welding, lift engineering, testing, and commercial maintenance are all stronger than generic labour.

-Get additional qualifications — Every extra certification opens new revenue streams.
+Get additional qualifications — Every useful certification opens new work, especially where safety, compliance, or specialist equipment is involved.

 Build a reputation — Word-of-mouth referrals and positive reviews lead to premium pricing.

-Move to high-demand areas — London and the South East pay the highest rates.
+Move to high-demand areas — London and the South East pay the highest rates in many trades, but cost of living, travel, and competition still matter.

 Frequently Asked Questions